 Here’s an example:

 Martha’s Gift Baskets receives a $20,000 corporate order, for which material costs are $10,000.
-Martha thought she’d saved to take on such an order, but she realizes there will be a $5,000 shortfall.
-Luckily for Martha, she has a $20,000 business line of credit from which she can draw that amount.
+Martha thought she’d saved to take on such an order, but she realized there would be a $5,000 shortfall.
+Luckily for Martha, she has a $20,000 business line of credit from which she can draw.
 She pays interest on the amount she withdrew.
-Once the order is fulfilled and paid, she can choose to continue the installments or pay back the remainder in one go.
+Once the order is fulfilled and paid, she can continue the installments or pay back the remainder in one go.
 The $20,000 replenishes and is available for next time.

 Why a Business Line of Credit Makes Sense

-- Simplicity: The line of credit is assigned to the business for business use, with no other strings attached.
-Other loan types have limitations such as the funds can only be used for certain equipment or are secured by certain assets.
+- Simplicity: The line of credit is for the business for business use, with no other strings attached.
+Different loan types have limitations, such as the funds can only be used for specific equipment or are secured by certain assets.

 - Having quick and easy access to funds can be a game changer for any small business.
 A business line of credit is perfect for businesses with seasonal sales cycles and monthly cash flow fluctuations.
-It’s also ideal for businesses that typically have unpredictable, or “lumpy,” cash flow, or need to invest in their business in order to grow.
+It’s also ideal for businesses with unpredictable, or “lumpy,” cash flow or need to invest in their business to grow.

 1. Keep your account up-to-date

-Perhaps the number one advantage of business credit line is flexibility.
-You could even choose to not withdraw anything for extended periods.
+Perhaps the number one advantage of the business credit line is flexibility.
+You could even choose not to withdraw anything for extended periods.

-B For many financing companies its smart to maintain your account up-to-date.
+B For many financing companies, it’s wise to maintain your account up-to-date.
 It’s not unusual for a business owner to sign up, draw and repay funds on a credit line and do nothing for a few weeks or maybe a couple of months.

-If a credit line has not been used for a long time.
-The lender may have to ask you again to submit updated information about your business.
+Suppose a credit line has not been used for a long time.
+The lender may ask you again to submit updated information about your business.

-It’s important that the account is active.
-You can take a draw and let it ride out the six months on weekly installments.
-If you haven’t been updating your account, your lending partner will likely need to reassess your business before extending a new credit line mainly because the financing you’re getting is tied to your cash flow.
+the account must be active.
+You can take a draw and let it ride the six months on weekly installments.
+If you haven’t been updating your account, your lending partner will likely need to reassess your business before extending a new credit line, mainly because your financing is tied to your cash flow.

-In fact, consistent funding history builds more history allowing underwriters to potentially auto-approve funding requests and increase credit lines.
+Consistent funding history builds more history, allowing underwriters to potentially auto-approve funding requests and increase credit lines.

 2. Provide a bank connection

-One of the best ways to give a lender an up-to-date view of your business finances is to provide a connection to your bank account.
+One of the best ways to give a lender an up-to-date view of your business finances is to connect to your bank account.

-This allows lenders to view your bank data, and potentially even provide an increase when they see increased financial strength in your business.
-With such visibility, your account would remain active, and you might even be able to draw the funds you need without having to submit new information.
+This allows lenders to view your bank data and potentially even provide an increase when they see increased financial strength in your business.
+With such visibility, your account would remain active, and you might even be able to draw the funds you need without submitting new information.

 3. Watch out for lines

-A line is a legal claim on your business or property placed by a lender as a form of security for lending your money.
-A line would be the tool used by a lender to make the security interest public.
-A “security interest” is defined as “an interest in personal property or fixtures which secures payment or performance of an obligation.”
+A line is a legal claim on your business or property placed by a lender as a form of security for lending money.
+A line would be a lender’s tool to publicize the security interest.
+A “security interest” is “an interest in personal property or fixtures which secures payment or performance of an obligation.”

-But lines could have implications on your ability to get financing to run your business.
+But lines could affect your ability to get financing to run your business.

 It pays to be a savvy business borrower.
-You should check with a lender and ask at what point they file a line, and if they provide funding once they filed.
-Or if they will require confirmation from the Secretary of State.
-Each line filing must be filed in the borrower’s state of incorporation and every state’s Secretary of State is set up differently, which can impact the time it takes to process the line filing.
+You should check with a lender and ask at what point they file a line and if they provide funding once they file.
+Or if they will require a confirmation from the Secretary of State.
+Each line filing must be filed in the borrower’s state of incorporation, and every state’s Secretary of State is set up differently, which can impact the time it takes to process the line filing.

-While ending a relationship with lender, it is important to end its line.
-For your record, It is good to ask for a copy of the line termination.
+While ending a relationship with the lender, it is essential to complete its line.
+For your record, asking for a copy of the line termination is good.

-Non-sufficient funds (NSF) are some bank accounts notices that need to refer as negative bank events.
+Non-sufficient funds (NSF) are some bank account notices that need to refer to as adverse bank events.
 You should try your best to avoid them as they can impact the type of finances you have access to.

 A healthy bank account is usually a positive sign for a lender.

-The clients who cannot have the strongest sales or income.
+The clients cannot have the most robust sales or income.
 They might be able to establish their bank data to manage their finance.
-They might not have overdraft or NSF notices.
+They might not have an overdraft or NSF notice.
 Every month, they end on a relatively high balance for their income.
-That’s something that reflects positively on their business and ability to manage their finances.
+That reflects positively on their business and ability to manage their finances.

-A credit line gives you the flexibility to deal with unexpected twists and turns in running your business.
-Manage your finance wisely and keep you credit lines account information up-to-date.
+A credit line allows you to deal with unexpected twists and turns in running your business.
+Manage your finance wisely and keep your credit line account information up-to-date.
 This is the best way to maximize this type of finance.